Born alone die alone here in between

 Honor the connections of familial ways

-As you traverse the great abyss of the sacred unknown
+Traversing the abyss of your sacred unknown

 Who makes up your community?

-How do they contribute to your life?
+How do they define and contribute to your life?

 – Stewart Levine ©